 FILENE'S (with Beauty Salon and Adams Room restaurant) / S.S.
 KRESGE 5 & 10 (with luncheonette) / STOP & SHOP supermarket / A.S.
 Beck Shoes / Bobbie's Hairstyling Salon / Breck's Home & Garden Center / Brigham's and Dorothy Muriel's restaurant / Charles B. Perkins Tobacconist / Cummings ladies' wear / Fanny Farmer Candies / Fields Hosiery / Hollywood Lanes bowling alley / Howard Clothes / Hughson's Florist / Jewel House / Kennedy's of New England / Lauriat's / Liggett-Rexall (with luncheonette) / London Harness Luggage / Thayer McNeil Shoes / Peck & Peck ladies' wear / Plaza Barber Shop / Pray's Furniture / Primrose Shop / Radio Shack / Sheridan's ladies' wear / South Shore National Bank / South Shore Plaza Twin Drive-In (outparcel) / The Disc Shop records / Thomas Long Jewelers / Westland's / Wilbar's

-By 1968, a ginormous "Jordan's," and two additional store blocks, had been completed.
-The original 440,000 square foot facility has grown to approximately 757,000.
-Its parking area now had spaces for 3,100 autos.
+By 1968, a ginormous "Jordan's" -and two additional store blocks- have been completed.
+The original 440,000 square foot shopping facility has grown to approximately 757,000.

 Drawing from the Allied Stores Corporation